Radonirinaunimi/neopdf/README.md

     <li>
     <p align="justify">
-      NeoPDF is esigned as much as possible with a “no-code migration” philosophy across the various API interfaces (Fortran, C/C++, Python).
-It thus preserves naming conventions and method signatures in close alignment with LHAPDF, ensuring that existing codes can switch to NeoPDF with minimal or no modifications
+      NeoPDF is esigned as much as possible with a “no-code migration” philosophy across the various API interfaces (Fortran, C/C++, Python, Mathematica).
+It thus preserves naming conventions and method signatures in close alignment with LHAPDF, ensuring that existing codes can switch to NeoPDF with minimal or no modifications.
     </p>
     </li>
   </ul>